testingrequired/restfile/SPEC.md

 # restfile spec

+## Goals

+- Readable/editable.
+Inspired by markdown.
+- Self contained.
+Everything outside of secrets are defined in the restfile
+- Source control friendly.
+Diffs should be easy to understand.
+- DSL as flat as possible.
+Less mistakes and frustrations by avoid nested structures.

 ## File Format

 The tentative file format is multi-document YAML.
 Each file represents a collection of REST requests.
 The file defines how requests are made.
 A client would then read the restfile and do the work to make the request.

+### Why YAML?

+YAML has it's pitfalls but did have some vital features required:

+- Clean multiline strings.
+This is required to be able to defined `request.http` in a clean readable way.
+- Multiple documents in the same file.
+This is at the core of the restfile structure: collection, data, ...requests

 ## Templating